khbminus/code-size-profiler/README.md

 After it, you can start server with `scripts/server.sh` file.

+# Graph Compression

+You can use `filter-variable` command from kotlin application (by `./gradlew run --args='filter-variable'`) to compress DCE graph by removing variables and value parameters from edges.
+It stores the semantic by changing source vertexes of edges going from variables.

 # Traverse Graph

 This page allows seeing the DCE graph structure.